bhavin-prajapati/visualize-pi/README.md

-# Frontend static boilerplate
+# Visualize PI

-A simple boilerplate to create static frontend applications.
+A simple PI Visualizer to discover patterns

 ### Stack